-Creating and championing the conditions for independent creative practice is Esther’s professional focus, with past leadership roles spanning craft and design, literature, visual arts, performing arts, festivals, galleries, publishing and broadcasting.
+Creating and championing the conditions for independent creative practice is Esther’s professional focus, with past leadership roles spanning literature, publishing and broadcasting, visual arts, craft and design, museums and galleries, performing arts and festivals.
 Esther has held CEO-level positions with several key arts organisations including Melbourne Fringe, Craft Victoria, SYN Media, the Emerging Writers’ Festival, Express Media, and Regional Arts Victoria, where she led the Small Town Transformations program of arts-led regional renewal.
-Most recently Esther was Executive Director of NAVA, where in her final months she led the national collegiate advocacy focus during the pandemic, and presented the 2020 Advocacy Program.
-As an arts leader she specialises in creating new frameworks for established companies that generate new thinking and new work.
+As Executive Director of NAVA, Esther led the national collegiate advocacy focus during the pandemic, and created Australia’s first advocacy training program for the arts.
+As an arts leader has specialised in creating new frameworks for established companies that generate new thinking and new work.
 Esther was on the programming advisories for the 2006-2008 State of Design festivals, the 2013-2017 Melbourne Writers’ Festivals, the 2012-2016 Musica Viva international programs, Arts & Edges 2014 (Kalgoorlie-Boulder) and Artlands 2016 (Dubbo).
 At Arts & Edges, Esther was the Ambassador for Special Agents, the counter-program of artistic and strategic interventions.
 Esther has been an expert peer assessor at all Australian government levels as well as for foundations and private philanthropy.
-Recently she has judged the Georges Mora Fellowship, the Urban Realities Docklands 72hr Design Challenge, the Australian Institute of Landscape Architects’ Street Works international design competition, the NEMBC Awards, the Gertrude St Projection Festival, the Science Week Art Prize and the Incinerator Award for Art and Social Change.
+She has judged the Georges Mora Fellowship, the Urban Realities Docklands 72hr Design Challenge, the Australian Institute of Landscape Architects’ Street Works international design competition, the NEMBC Awards, the Gertrude St Projection Festival, the Science Week Art Prize and the Incinerator Award for Art and Social Change.

 Esther is one of the nation’s most sought-after commentators on arts, culture and the creative industries.
+A hallmark of Esther’s leadership career has been her tenacious civic engagement, ensuring that artists’ voices and arts issues feature prominently on political agendas.
 High-level policy and industry development is core to her ethos: she actively fosters sector-wide networks, and is regularly invited to facilitate or consult on strategic planning and programming for arts organisations, advocacy bodies, cultural institutions, university faculties and regional governments.
 Her advocacy workshops are presented all over Australia to artists, artsworkers and executive leaders.
 Esther has chaired global advocacy and industry development sessions at the IFACCA World Summit, CARFAC and Americans for the Arts.
-She has been commissioned by urban and regional councils to develop, critique or review their arts and cultural policies, and has sat on numerous policy advisories.
-In 2015, Esther was a member of the Victorian Government Creative Industries Expert Reference Group who oversaw Australia’s first creative industries strategy.
+She has been commissioned by urban and regional councils to develop, critique or review their arts and cultural policies, and has sat on numerous policy advisories, such as the Victorian Government Creative Industries Expert Reference Group, where she oversaw the development of Australia’s first creative industries strategy.
 Internationally, Esther has benchmarked global approaches to arts advocacy via travel and engagement with thanks to the Australia Council Artistic Leadership fund in 2014-15, and the Copyright Agency’s IGNITE fund in 2018.
-In 2019, Esther co-facilitated Australian Cultural Policy: The Next Decade, a partnership between Monash University’s Masters of Cultural & Creative Leadership and NAVA.
-With thanks to private philanthropy, Esther created Arts Day on Hill as a 2019-2021 NAVA collaboration with national cross-artform bodies to foster long-term engagement on arts and cultural policy.
+In 2019, Esther co-facilitated Australian Cultural Policy: The Next Decade, and in 2022 she was headline speaker at the Federal Arts and Cultural Policy Forum.
+With thanks to private philanthropy, Esther created Arts Day on Hill as a collaboration between national cross-artform bodies to foster long-term engagement on arts and cultural policy.

 IMAGE: Grandstanding at MPavilion 2017.
 Esther created and facilitated an event which reconfigured the OMA-designed pavilion to create three different spatial and discursive conditions.
 The event opened the season for MPavilion, Australia’s leading architecture commission, offered to the people of Melbourne as “a container and a cultural laboratory.”